mathewjustin/bootstrap-jdbc-pagination-library/README.md

 # bootstrap-jdbc-pagination-library

-This library will help to generate pagination query to fire against sql database, Provides diffrent kind of annotations to use in an wasy way Currently added some tests to verify queries generated according to the query params passed
+This library will help to generate pagination query to fire against sql database, Provides diffrent kind of annotations to use in an easy way Currently added some tests to verify queries generated according to the query params passed